 “A stronger nuclear strong force (by as little as 2 percent) would have prevented the formation of protons– yielding a universe without atoms.
 Decreasing it by 5 percent would have given us a universe without stars.”

 “The charges of the electron and proton have been measured in the laboratory and have been found to be precisely equal and opposite.
-Were it not for this fact, the resulting charge imbalance would force every object in the universe–our bodies, trees, planets, suns–to explode violently.
+Was it not for this fact, the resulting charge imbalance would force every object in the universe–our bodies, trees, planets, suns–to explode violently?
 The cosmos would consist solely of a uniform and tenuous mixture not so very different from air.

 “If the difference in mass between a proton and a neutron were not exactly as it is–roughly twice the mass of an electron– then all neutrons would have become protons are vice versa.
 Say goodbye, to chemistry as we know it, and to life.”